Little walks and sweet detours that drift beyond maps.

 Thumbnail

-Traveling to the Philippines?
-The country uses a 220V voltage, which is different from the 110V standard used in the United States.
-This means that most single-voltage appliances from the U.S. can’t be used directly without checking compatibility.
-The good news is that Philippine outlets use the same flat two-prong Type A plugs commonly found in North America, so no plug adapter is needed for most electronics.
-However, due to the voltage difference, you should always check whether your device includes a built-in voltage converter before plugging it in.
+The good news is that power outlets in the Philippines use the same flat two-prong Type A plugs commonly found in North America, so most travelers won’t need a plug adapter.
+However, because of the voltage difference, you should always check whether your device has a built-in voltage converter before plugging it in.

 Thumbnail